 I am a specialist in Greek Bronze Age Archaeology and have previously taught in a number of higher education settings.
 I have delivered modules to undergraduates at both Cambridge University and at the School of History & Archaeology at Cardiff where I have also worked as a research associate.
-In addition, I have taught modules on Greek Archaeology to adult learners at the Cardiff Centre for Lifelong Learning.
+In addition, I have taught modules on Greek Archaeology to adult learners with Continuing & Professional Education.
 I specialise in Minoan Crete, and my interests and research lie in the administration in prehistoric societies, literacy, state formation and gender.
 I am co-director of the Praisos survey and excavation Project (Crete).

 Dr Alun Williams.